Skip to main content

 Possible signs of modern slavery: living in overcrowded and unkempt conditions; isolation and lack of contact with community; appearing malnourished or withdrawn; unkempt clothing and poor personal hygiene; always accompanied by another person they seem fearful of; lack of personal documents or identification; fear of authorities and unwillingness to disclose information.

 The Modern Slavery Helpline offer advice and support on modern slavery 24 hours a day, 7 days a week on 08000 121 700.
+You can find modern slavery training and awareness raising resources here.

 Domestic abuse